dell/dataiq-plugin-example/README.md

 To run the example plugin inside DataIQ it must first be packaged in the way that the Plugin Manager is expecting.
-This is accomplished by running `build.sh <version>`, which will generate a tar.gz that can be passed to the `plugin_manager install example plugin-centos-base -f <build tar.gz>`
+This is accomplished by running `build.sh <version>`, which will generate a tar.gz that can be passed to the plugin manager install command:
+`plugin_manager install example plugin-centos-base -f <build tar.gz>`

 The build tar.gz contains a direct representation of the plugin host storage.